-In 2017, Meg met the theater production group Huldufugl, with the kernel of an idea: she wanted to bring The Poetry Brothel, an immersive poetry cabaret, to Reykjavik.
+In 2017, Meg Matich approached the theater production group Huldufugl with the kernel of an idea: she wanted to bring The Poetry Brothel, an immersive poetry cabaret, to Reykjavik.

-With Huldufugl's Nanna Gunnars' production expertise, under the artistic direction of Jessica LoMonaco (The New School), the Poetry Brothel Reykjavik grew into Rauða Skáldahúsið (literally: The Red House of Poets), a playful pun nodding toward the 'red' light we keep in our window.
+With Nanna Gunnars' (Huldufugl) production expertise and the artistic direction of Jessica LoMonaco (The New School), the Poetry Brothel Reykjavik grew into Rauða Skáldahúsið (literally: The Red House of Poets), a playful nod toward the 'red' light we keep in our window.

 The project of Rauða Skáldahúsið is to transform poetry into an interactive, immersive experience.
-It uses the trope of the brothel to facilitate the sale of private poetry readings (rather than private sex acts) by poets who play specific roles, or characters.
-And with it all comes roaring jazz, burlesque dancing, magic, witchery, and live painting and sketching.
+It uses the trope of the brothel to facilitate the sale of private poetry readings by poets who play specific characters.
+And with it all come roaring jazz, burlesque, magic, witchery, and live sketching.